domRiddle/ASF/IPC.md

 	"KeepRunning": true
 }
 ```

+`BotName` is `string` type that defines name of the bot.
+This is the same identifier that is used for commands and all other identification-related bot activity.

 `CardsFarmer` is specialized C# object used by Bot for cards-farming purpose.
 It provides information related to cards farming progress of given bot instance.
 Its structure is explained **[below](#cardsfarmer)**.